ggordham/ora-presentations/indepth-sql-GTOUG/README.md

 @test1
 ```

+In the trace file you will want to look at the "Table Stats", notice that it shows T1 has 164,259 rows, even though we know it has more.
+Also notice that the AvgRowLen is 100.
+This data is drived from the table size (number of blocks) and a default row length.

+Now look at the SCAN IO cost for "SINGLE TABLE ACCESS PATH", note how this cost is dervied form the above infomrmation on number of rows.
+Look at "Column (#4) has a NDV (Number of Distinct Values) and the estimated selectivity.

 ### Second test - trace again with basic object stats

 We gather basic object statistics, then run a the same query with CBO trace again.
 Again you should review the scripts, here we include steps for gathering basic statistics.